Goldilocks and the Jivin' Bears

 Goldilocks and the Jivin' Bears is a 1944 Warner Bros.
 Merrie Melodies cartoon directed by Friz Freleng and produced by an uncredited Eddie Selzer.
 The short was released on September 2, 1944.

 Because of the racial stereotypes of black people throughout the short, it is withheld from circulation, one of the so-called "Censored Eleven" shorts.
-It is the only Censored Eleven short not to be produced by Leon Schlesinger as he had sold the studio to Warner Bros. around the release of this cartoon.
+It is the only Censored Eleven short not to be produced by Leon Schlesinger as he had sold the studio to Warner Bros.
+Pictures around the release of this cartoon.

 Plot

 The Three Bears, a jazz trio, are enjoying a hot jam session when their instruments catch fire.
 After consulting a storybook, they find that they must go out for a walk to let the instruments cool off.

 Across the street (in a house with a neon sign saying "GRANMA'S"), the Big Bad Wolf is expecting Red Riding Hood's arrival.
 Instead, he receives a telegram that says Red Riding Hood will be late because she is "working at Lockheed as a riveter."
 The frustrated wolf looks out the window and sees Goldilocks entering the Three Bears' house.
 (Unlike the other characters, Goldilocks is drawn as an attractive young woman.)
 Because there is a "food shortage" going on, the wolf decides to pursue Goldilocks.

 Inside the Three Bears' house, Goldilocks tries all the beds and lies down in the best one, only to find the wolf in bed with her.
 The wolf chases Goldilocks through the house until the Three Bears return.
 Finding Goldilocks and the wolf struggling in the living room, they shout "Jitterbugs!" and begin playing a dance tune.
 The wolf and Goldilocks dance the jitterbug until the wolf is exhausted and flees to Grandma's house.

 Red Riding Hood returns to find the wolf in Grandma's bed, but the wolf is too tired to eat her.
 So he attempts to make Red leave, claiming she came too late for their segment and his feet are sore from the dance.
 However The Three Bears rush in, shout "Dere's dat jitterbug!" and resume playing.
 This causes Grandma to burst out of a cupboard and jitterbug with the wolf, who turns to the audience and says, in a Jimmy Durante voice, "Everybody wants to get into the act!"